andrewcooke/choochoo/docs/data-model.md

 * Do not delete Sources via SQL.
 Delete at the object level (within SQLAlchemy).
 This is required for two reasons:

-  1. So that the entire hierarchy is removed.
-See `test_inheritance.py` for justification.
+  1. So that the entire hierarchy is removed (this would be OK if the Source parent was deleted - children would be deleted by cascade - but not if the child was deleted).

   2. So that automatic deletion of Intervals can be triggered.

 Together these allow us to calculate derived statistics only when needed (ie when an Interval is missing).

-### Hard Reset

-Following the rules above allows us to (efficiently) calculate only *missing* derived statistics.
-In practice it will also be useful to have the option of deleting all derived statistics (by deleting all Intervals).

 ## Data Input